ppfeufer/pp-wordpress-tweaks/README.md

 ## Installation<a name="installation"></a>

-1. Download the latest release from the [releases page](https://github.com/ppfeufer/pp-wordpress-tweaks/releases).
+1. Download the latest `pp-wordpress-tweaks.zip` from the [release page](https://github.com/ppfeufer/pp-wordpress-tweaks/releases/latest).
 1. Go to your WordPress admin area and navigate to `Plugins` -> `Add New`.
 1. Click on `Upload Plugin` and select the downloaded ZIP file.
 1. Click on `Install Now` and then on `Activate`.